Connie's Clubhouse

 At Connie’s Clubhouse, we provide inclusive day habilitation and community-based programming for individuals with intellectual, developmental, and mental health disabilities.
 Our goal is to help each person build meaningful relationships, learn essential life skills, and enjoy enriching, purposeful days.

-Pricing: Contact us for current rates.
-Events are held on evenings and weekends.
+Please contact us for our current rates.
+Special events and programs are held on evenings and weekends.

 We work with families to create sustainable payment plans.